History, Political Science & Criminal Justice

 Hands-on experience is an important part of your education.
 Social studies education majors will spend 75 hours observing and assisting in classrooms prior to a semester-long student teaching experience; history and political science majors are encouraged to complete a special assignment or internship in their area of interest—work on a political campaign, conduct a research project or intern at a historical society or museum.

-Students have had recent internships at the Office of the Mayor of Haverhill, Mass.; the Massachusetts Democratic Party and student teaching at Milford High School.
+Students have had recent internships at the Office of the Mayor of Haverhill, Mass., and the Massachusetts Democratic Party.